openmsa/Adapters/adapters/rest_generic/README.md

 Important: by default the device credential are mandatory in the device creation/update form.
 You need to input some dummy credentials that will be ignored by the adapter.

+## Maximum time allowed for HTTP connection and transfer
+For customising the Maximum time allowed for the HTTP connection and transfer The default value is set to 50 seconds.
+CONN_TIMEOUT : <an integer>